frequently asked questions

 How did homecoming mums get started as a tradition in the first place?

-The tradition began in the early 1910s as a real chrysanthemum corsage, which was given to a girl by her date to wear or carry to the homecoming football game and/or dance.
+The tradition began in the early 1910s as a live chrysanthemum corsage, which was given to a girl by her date to wear or carry to the homecoming football game and/or dance.
 This tradition spread across the United States, first at the college level and then into high schools.
 Then, only in Texas during the 1950s and 1960s, high school homecoming mums began to evolve beyond a simple corsage for a number of reasons particular to the Lone Star State.
-By the early 2000s, high school homecoming mums in Texas had completely differentiated themselves from their humble roots, while live chrysanthemum corsages in the other 49 states were waning in popularity.
+By the early 2000s, high school homecoming mums in Texas had completely differentiated themselves from their humble roots.
+Hear their personal stories and see behind the scenes photos by getting the book.

 Are homecoming mums only in Texas?

-Texas-style homecoming mums have “migrated” into Oklahoma, New Mexico, Florida, and other states!
-Read more.
+While homecoming corsages made out of chrysanthemums have fallen out of style in most states, Texas-style homecoming mums have “migrated” into states like Oklahoma, New Mexico, Florida, and more.
+See the map.

 I’m fascinated!
 How can I learn more about the heritage and history of homecoming mums?

-Check out Amy Schultz’s book!
-It’s called Mumentous: Original Photos and Mostly-True Stories about Football, Glue Guns, Moms, and a Supersized High School Tradition that was Born Deep in the Heart of Texas.
+There is SO much more to know about the who, what, where, how, and WHY of homecoming mums, and it’s all in the fun, fascinating, and fantastical coffee table book by Amy J. Schultz called Mumentous: Original Photos and Mostly-True Stories about Football, Glue Guns, Moms, and a Supersized High School Tradition that was Born Deep in the Heart of Texas.

 Autographed hardback copies of MUMENTOUS are now available at L&M Wholesale and Manufacturing!
 This special L&M offer is only available in-store on their website.
 For information call L&M at 254-897-9978, or buy now at mumsupplies.com.